cakebatterandsprinkles/portfolio-gatsby/src/posts/35-spa_vs_mpa.md

 Let's start!

-### SPA
+### Single-Page Application (SPA)

-In a [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application) (an SPA for short), we don't have multiple HTML files for each path, but we instead use JavaScript to render different components for different paths on the same page.
+In a [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application), we don't have multiple HTML files for each path, but we instead use JavaScript to render different components for different paths on the same page.
 When you request a single-page app from a browser, you download a `bundle.js` file, which has the compiled JavaScript code of all the requested website.
 With this approach, the browser renders a single page according to the path the user chooses to go by making use of **[HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)**.
 If the site is doing **[lazy loading](https://en.wikipedia.org/wiki/Lazy_loading)**, there might be multiple bundle.js files that you download according to the path you request.
 So the page isn't reloaded (requested again from the server) unless it is absolutely necessary.
 This is especially important if you want to maintain the application state because reloading a page resets the application state.
 Only _data_ is sent between server and user (by utilizing AJAX calls), and the browser re-renders the UI components by itself.

 SPA's are very popular and some of them we use almost every day, such as Gmail, Twitter, Facebook, or GitHub.